Welcome to our complete guide to bathing and grooming your Labrador. Answering all your top dog bathing questions.

 These are also useful if you struggle to lift your dog, or if they have joint problems.

-You can an ultra light dog ramp to go with the tub so there is no lifting involved.
+You can use a dog ramp to go with the tub so there is no lifting involved.

 Drying your dog

-To towel dry your dog you will need two towels.
+To towel dry your dog you will need two dog towels.